-This last point about rebranding to create a truly unique brand is crucial – embarking on a rebrand is an incredible opportunity to stand out in increasingly crowded marketplaces and gain the attention of clients, consumers, and even pursue a new market.
+This last point about rebranding to create a truly unique brand is crucial - embarking on a rebrand is an incredible opportunity to stand out in increasingly crowded marketplaces and gain the attention of clients, consumers, and even pursue a new market.

-Visually, Pepsi’s recent rebrand looked great, sharpening up its existing brand look to bring it into 2019.
+Visually, Pepsi’s most recent rebrand looked great, sharpening up its current brand look to make it more modern.
 Sadly, much of its rebranding efforts were overshadowed by its tagline ‘For the love of it.’
 It has been criticized for being too similar to McDonald’s “I’m Lovin’ it” or Diet Coke’s “Just for the Taste of It.”

-Pepsi’s learnings are clear: even the world’s most expensive rebrands and renowned companies need to make sure they are 100% certain all elements of their rebrand are original, and not too similar to anything else.
+Pepsi’s learnings are clear: even the world’s most expensive rebrands and renowned companies need to make sure they are 100% certain all elements and major changes of their rebrand are original, and not too similar to anything else.

 Update your digital presence

 Another key stage after creating new brand visuals is implementing the new visual identity.
 This includes updating your website (including a new domain name), social media, and third-party sites with your new logo, slogan, imagery, content text, and so on.